OpeOnikute/panda/README.md

 - MAIL_RECIPIENT - The email you want the pictures sent to.

 # TODO
-- Split the lambda into a seperate repo and export this as a package
+- Add features to store the image, and retrieve the image of the day.
-- Create IAM Role, lambda function, event service rule with terraform
+- Create IAM Role, lambda function, event service rule with terraform.